johnamdickson/portfolio-project-2/README.md

  - The site will have 16 cards that can be clicked to turn over.
  - The site will keep track of player turns and will give visual feedback of this.
  - The site should give feedback on successful matches.
- - The site should keep track of the scores. and
+ - The site should keep track of the scores.
  - There should be a game outcome feedback once all cards are turned over.
  - There should be alt text describing each animal image for visually impaired users. <br><br>
 #### Optional Content